National & Regional Plumber Hourly Rates

 Is hourly or flat-rate pricing better when hiring a plumber?

 It depends on the job.
 Flat-rate pricing is generally better for clearly defined, standard jobs because you know the total cost upfront and won't face surprise charges if the job takes longer.
-Hourly billing can be advantageous for small, quick repairs where you expect the work to be done efficiently.
+Hourly billing can be advantageous for small, quick repairs or diagnostic work where the scope is genuinely unknown.
 Always ask which model your plumber uses and request a written estimate before any work begins.